 Of all the other metrics in this article, this one is closest to the pure measurement of success in any market: money.

-Conclusions: which VPN has the greater market share?
+Conclusion: which VPN has the biggest market share?

 You’re probably aware of how difficult it is to make such a conclusion based on any of these factors alone.
 Nonetheless, when you put the parts together, you begin to get a picture that may very well be close to reality.